larpchronicles/rules/10_production-skills.md

 ### Rank I

-#### Ranged Ammunition
+#### Quiver
-   >This creates 20 uses of arrow, or bolts for use with the Ranged Weapon skill.
-Each use of the ranged weapon consumes a single use of the ammunition, unless otherwise noted in certain skills.
+   >This creates a quiver of ranged ammunition for use with the Ranged Weapon skill.
+A quiver has 5 Durability.
 #### Netted Projectile
    >This creates an arrow, bolt, or throwing weapon that prevents the target from moving at a faster movement rate than a walk.
 This effect does not stack with itself, and further applications on an already slowed target will not renew the duration.
 Call: “Physical Slow”
 #### Chain Bindings